Hello, I’m Anna Kirton.

 My passion for the sea and sailing has taken me from racing on catamarans in international championships - often in silence due to not being able to wear my hearing aid - to having to ensure my hearing aid stayed dry on my race yacht when crossing oceans.
 All this led me to become a commercially endorsed Yachtmaster Offshore - to earn that title, I had to demonstrate to the Maritime and Coastguard Agency that my hearing loss posed no safety risk.
 I went on to work in sail training and skippering yachts, proving that disability does not equal inability.

-Today, I’m a mother, a health and hearing coach, and a passionate advocate for living fully and authentically.
+Today, I’m a mother, a health coach and a passionate advocate for living fully and authentically.
 Whether I’m out on the water, working with clients, or simply navigating the day-to-day, I draw on my lived experience to empower others.
 Hearing loss does not define me - it has shaped my resilience, deepened my compassion and strengthened my determination to help others overcome their own challenges.

 5 fun facts about me…